Charlton Hayes

-Charlton Hayes is a British mixed-use development located on land north of Filton Airfield and is a new extension to Patchway.
-Planning permission was granted by the South Gloucestershire Council in 2008 to build 2,200 homes for 6,000 residents.
-Charlton Hayes was named after the village of Charlton, which was demolished to make way for Filton Airfield extension.
+Charlton Hayes is a mixed-use development and civil parish in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
+It is located on land north of the old Filton Airfield and is a new extension to Patchway.
+Planning permission was granted by South Gloucestershire Council in 2008 to build 2,200 homes for 6,000 residents.
+Charlton Hayes was named after the village of Charlton, which was demolished in the late 1940s to make way for the Filton Airfield runway extension.

 Development

-Charlton Hayes includes 2, 3 and 4 bedroom homes, a car dealership and a new by-pass 'Hayes Way'.
+Charlton Hayes includes 1, 2, 3 and 4 bedroom homes, three car dealerships, a nursery, a primary school, care homes, and a new by-pass 'Hayes Way'.
 Hayes Way links A38 to Merlin Road and Highwood Road at the bottom of The Mall, Cribbs Causeway.
-The by-pass was designed to relieve congestion on Highwood Road, which is now restricted to buses.
+The by-pass was designed to relieve congestion on Highwood Road, which is now restricted to public transport.
 The development was funded by Bovis Homes who made a contribution to the Hayes Way construction.

 Construction

 Highwood Road controversially closed in October 2012 for a trial period.
-LED Road signs and threats of police enforcement to remove unauthorized traffic began in 2013.
-The Royal Mail used the roads from Hayes way to relieve traffic off the Patchway Flyover and Haynes Way will link directly to Gypsy Patch Lane.
-The old Benson Brothers Sites is converting into a police station for Avon and Somerset Police.
-It is expected after the full decommissioning of the airfield that more homes will be added to the area.
+LED Road signs and threats of police enforcement to remove unauthorised traffic began in 2013.
+The Royal Mail used the roads from Hayes Way to relieve traffic on the Patchway Flyover.
+The old Benson Brothers Sites is now home to a police station for Avon and Somerset Police.
 The Vauxhall Dealer at the flyover bought a row of old houses and converted the area into a car park.
+On 1 April 2023 Charlton Hayes became a civil parish, having been part of Patchway.

 Businesses

 A Ford dealership operates there.
 Other construction companies and housing associations are building houses.
-The confirmed airfield closure could provide new routes linking the old road to Henbury and Southmead.
+The airfield closure and new development will provide new routes for public transport linking the old road to Henbury and Southmead.

 Unitary Councillors

 Charlton Hayes is part of the Charlton and Cribbs ward of South Gloucestershire Council.
-It is currently represented by three Conservative Councillors:
+It is currently represented by one Labour and two Conservative Councillors: